delphictech/expo-template/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
 name: "🚀 Feature Request"
-about: "Report a bug that you may have discovered."
+about: "Suggest an idea or possible new feature for this project."
-title: "[Insert Bug Name]"
+title: "[New Feature]"
-labels: "bug"
+labels: "new-feature"

 ---